Let me tell you about this place called Bridging.

 “The Client Services team has found virtual shopping to be a more accessible way for some clients to shop.
 Those with mobility limits, transportation and childcare concerns, or health limitations find shopping from an offsite location to be a great way to reduce stress and stay safe while still offering a dignified appointment.” - Bridging.org

-Also, donations flew in, filling up the warehouse as many households stayed home and started decluttering their space and sent their donates to Bridging.
+Also, donations flew in, filling up the warehouse as many households stayed home, started decluttering their space and sent their donates to Bridging.
 Yay!

 For more info on Bridging: https://bridging.org/